54 Fun Baby Shower Games

 What you'll need:

-• Play dough (purchased or homemade) in different colours
+Play-dough (purchased or homemade) in different colours

 How to play:

-10. We’re Having a Baby!
+20. We’re Having a Baby!

 A great baby shower game for couples or friends, and a fun way to have your guests experience a baby bump – particularly the male guests!
+The actual pregnant person should sit this one out and simply enjoy watching their guests in action.

 What you'll need:

-• Balloons
+Balloons

 How to play:

-Active Baby Shower Games
+Active Baby Shower Games for Energetic Fun

-11. Nappy Change Relay Race
+21. Nappy Change Relay Race

 What you'll need: